eackerm2/Neural-Networks-Semester-Project/README.md

 _ChatGPT was used for reference in the above._

 # Part Two: Datasets
+With a vision in mind from Part One, we are now onto working with data so that we can create this network that will be able to detect fraud for any signature.

 ## Source of Data
+The source of the data is the [Kaggle](https://www.kaggle.com/code/ananyapisal/starter-handwritten-signatures-c0f7b216-0/input) set provided in the project description page.
+There are 30 subjects in this data set, with 5 real signatures and 5 forged signatures each.
+In essence, we have about 300 raw points.
+However, in order to maximize utility out of this dataset, we will also perform rotations on each of the signatures to allow us to have more points.
+We will also each add a sample of our own signatures to the test set after our model has been trained!

 ## Differences in Trainings/Validation Subsets